dirkkelly/dirkkelly/content/resume.md

 ### Open Source

 An existing committer to many projects and I'll surely commit more in the future.
 I enjoy using and supporting OSS.

-## Not Searching

-I'm very happy with InterExchange and not interested in new offers.

-When I'm next looking for a job, I'll let people know.